How to Attract High-Quality Prospects, Enroll Serious Builders into Your Business, and Grow Your Team – FAST – Using LinkedIn!

 LinkedIn also offers Managed Campaigns for people with bigger budgets.
 These include dynamic ads and account-based marketing services.

 If you're just getting started, you can go a long way by only using Sponsored Content and Self-Serve ads.
-All you have to get comfortable with is targeting your audience, bidding on your rates, and working with measurement, tracking, and optimization.
+You must get comfortable with targeting your audience, bidding on your rates, and working with measurement, tracking, and optimization.

 Your mission as a business owner using Linkedin is to attract high-quality prospects who are serious about network marketing.

 LinkedIn is where serious business professionals hang out.

 They're comfortable talking about business there.

 They're actively looking for ways to grow their incomes and advance personally and professionally.

 So, when you use Linkedin in your network marketing efforts, you need to do whatever it takes to make yourself, your business, and everything you communicate attractive to the people you want to reach.